SourceNinja/docs/heroku-addon.md

 or by visiting the [Heroku apps web interface](http://heroku.com/myapps) and selecting the application in question.
 Select SourceNinja from the Add-ons menu.

 ![SourceNinja Add-ons Dropdown](http://cl.ly/3s3G3r412T1c282Q3Q1F/Screen%20shot%202012-03-12%20at%2011.11.02%20AM.png "SourceNinja Add-ons Dropdown")

+## Monitoring & Logging

+Stats and the current state of SourceNinja can be displayed via the CLI.

+    :::term
+    $ heroku sourceninja:command
+    example output

+SourceNinja activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].

+    :::term
+    $ heroku logs -t | grep 'sourceninja pattern'

 ## Removing the add-on
 SourceNinja can be removed via the  CLI.